mward95/Citi_bike_challenge/README.md

 ![image](https://i.gyazo.com/80fd39e05001946365438f3c31573893.png)

-During the Summer of 2016 in New Jersey the most common user was a subscriber and second was your customer type.
+During the Summer of 2016 in Jersey City the most common user was a subscriber and second was your customer type.
 Now based on gender males where more likely to use the bike service compared to females.
+For males the most common start and end location was Grove St Path.For Females as well the most common start and end location was Grove St Path.

 3. Create <mark>one</mark> of the following visualizations for city officials: